Joint and Bone Support for a Healthy Spine

 -

-Muscle strain or tension from poor posture
+Muscle tension or strain from poor posture or overuse

 -